Tantalum diselenide: Lubricant

 Opposite to MoS2, which is largely employed as a lubricant in many different mechanical application, TaSe2 has not shown the same properties, with an average friction coefficient of 0.15.
-Under friction tests, like the Barker pendulum, it shows an initial friction coefficient of 0.2-0.3, which quickly increases to larger values as the number of oscillations of the pendulum increases (while for MoS2 it is almost constant during all the oscillations.)
+Under friction tests, like the Barker pendulum, it shows an initial friction coefficient of 0.2 to 0.3, which quickly increases to larger values as the number of oscillations of the pendulum increases (while for MoS2 it is almost constant during all the oscillations.)

 Synthesis

 There are different methods in order to synthesize tantalum diselenide: depending on the growth parameter, different types of polytype can be stabilized.

 Chemical Vapor Transport

 In general, TMDs can be synthesized through a chemical vapor transport technique accordingly to the following chemical equation: